dsjardim/fraud-detection-mlops/doc/bp-part-1.md

 ## The benefits of MLOps

 ### Simplified Deployment
 The Data Science stack nowadays provides a lot of programming languages and frameworks to Data Scientists run their experiments.
-Therefore, MLOps enables ML Engineers to more rapidly deploy models from those many different frameworks and languages.
+Therefore, MLOps enables ML Engineers to more rapidly deploy models from those many frameworks and languages.

 ### ML Monitoring
 Many MLOps pipelines provide model-specific metrics, detection of data drift for important features, and other core functionality.